BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **The SPs shall define the applicability (e.g. DCG type version) as well.**
 - **The DCGs shall define a configuration which contains: company policies, DCG type version and the SP version.**

-I tested fastapi for the large heep data transfer via json between python and js.
+I tested Crow for the large data transfer from C++ to js.
-The results are satisfactory (i.e. some miliseconds for MBs of heep data).
+The results are satisfactory (i.e. some miliseconds for MBs of data).

 The node state management becomes quite complex in some conditions especialy for the undo/redo operations.
 Consider SC1 is a SC and SAR1 and SAR2 are the two SARs related to this SC.